cbor-wg/CBORbis/j.md

   convert other keys into UTF-8 strings (such as by converting integers into strings containing their decimal representation);
   however, doing so introduces a danger of key collision.
-  Note also that, if tags on UTF-8 strings are ignored as proposed below, this will cause a key collision if the tags are different but the strings are the same.

 * False (major type 7, additional information 20) becomes a JSON false.